 top of page

-đŸȘŽ There’s a plant in my home that I almost gave up on.
-My beautiful Swiss cheese plant.
-I brought it home during what I thought was a promising chapter in my life—one filled with talk of love, marriage, and a shared future.
+🪴 There’s a plant in my home that I almost gave up on.
+My beautiful Swiss cheese plant was a symbol of hope during a time when I thought I was building a future.
 He came with me to pick it out.
-We were seemingly building a lifetime story together.
-But as it turns out, he was just a future faker—someone who talked a good game, but was really just using me as a soft place to land.
+Together, we were crafting a lifetime story.
+But, as it turns out, he was just a future faker—someone who talked a good game but used me as a soft place to land.

-When that relationship blew up, I immediately clearing out anything that reminded me of him.
-I didn’t even realize it at the time, but that plant—once so precious—started to suffer too.
+When that relationship blew up, I cleared out reminders of him.
+I didn’t realize that my plant—the one I once cherished—started to suffer too.
 I kept it, but I couldn’t bring myself to care for it.
-Looking at it stirred up too much anger, too much disappointment.
-Not sadness over him—but fury over how much time and energy I’d wasted on someone so unworthy.
-A man who disrupted my home, my peace, my finances—and left me in the chaos that he contributed to without a second thought.
+Looking at it stirred up anger and disappointment.
+It wasn't just sadness over him.
+It was fury over the time and energy wasted on someone so unworthy.
+A man who disrupted my home, my peace, and left me in chaos.

 For over a year, I barely touched that plant.
 Yet somehow, it survived.
-It turned toward the light, hung on with the little water and sun it could catch, and didn’t give up.
-Neither did I. I went into survival mode.
-I rebuilt my credit.
-I got a new car.
-I kept my job as a flight attendant.
+It turned toward the light, hung on with little water and sun, and didn’t give up.
+I didn’t give up either.
+I went into survival mode.
+I rebuilt my credit, got a new car, and kept my job as a flight attendant.
 I launched a new service and product in my business.
 I protected my children.
-I kept going.
-I didn’t just survive—I thrived.
+Not just survived—I thrived.

-Then one day recently, something shifted.
-I looked around my home and my yard and thought, “It’s time to do a clean out.
+Then, one day recently, I felt a shift.
+I looked around my home and yard and thought, “It’s time for a clean-out.
 It’s time to host a barbecue.
 It’s time to plant again.”
-I looked at that plant, and for the first time in ages, I really saw it.
-Despite everything, it was still alive—and not just surviving, but growing.
+I gazed at that plant and, for the first time in ages, I really observed it.
+Despite everything, it was still alive.
+Not just surviving but growing.
 New roots.
 New leaves.
 New life.

 I got to work.
-I trimmed the damaged leaves, treated the roots, propped up the branches that were too weak to stand.
-I did for the plant what I had to do for myself: support, nourish, heal, restore.
-And just like me, it’s coming back stronger.
+I trimmed the damaged leaves, treated the roots, and propped up the branches that needed support.
+I did for the plant what I had to do for myself: support, nourish, heal, and restore.
+Just like me, it’s coming back stronger.

-So if you’ve been hanging on by a thread, barely keeping your roots in the dirt — I want you to hear me:
+If you’re hanging on by a thread, barely keeping your roots in the dirt, I want you to hear me:

 This is your sign.